The CMO comprises the following sixteen (16) Member States:

 The CMO Upper-air Network: - The CMO, in partnership with the National Oceanographic Atmospheric Administration / National Weather Service (NOAA / NWS), operates a network of rawinsonde stations that make daily soundings of the atmosphere.
 The stations are located in Belize, Barbados, Grand Cayman, Jamaica and Trinidad.
 Data from the stations is shared and used by all CMO Members and the international meteorological community.

-Regional Meteorological Telecommunication Network: - The CMO routinely assists its Member States in establishing or upgrading Regional Meteorological Telecommunication Networks, as part of the overall global network operated by the World Meteorological Organization (WMO).
-These satellite-based systems enable the National Meteorological Services to freely exchange atmospheric, terrestrial and ocean observational data and forecast and climatic products with any part of the world.
+Regional Meteorological Telecommunication Network: - The CMO routinely assists its Member States in establishing or upgrading Regional Meteorological Telecommunication Networks, as part of the overall global system operated by the World Meteorological Organization (WMO).
+These networks and systems enable the National Meteorological Services to freely exchange atmospheric, terrestrial and ocean observational data and forecast and climatic products with any part of the world.
+A special component of the network component carries meteorological data for aviation purposes.
+Over the years, the system has transitioned from a purely terrestrial system to a satellite-based system and currently (from 2012) to a combination of satellite and web-based system.
+The CMO collaborates with WMO in planning and implementing the systems in CMO Member States.

-Regional Hurricane Warning System: - The National Meteorological Services of CMO Member States collaborate very closely in operating an early–warning system for any tropical storms, hurricanes and other severe weather that affect the region.
-This involves surveillance by weather satellites, weather radars, ocean buoys, ships, aircraft and land stations, and includes a system of back-up in case of damage to any weather forecast and warning office.
-The CMO hurricane warning system is operated as part of a wider regional system operated by the WMO.
+Regional Hurricane and Severe Weather Warning System[s]: The National Meteorological Services of CMO Member States collaborate very closely in operating an early-warning system for any tropical storms, hurricanes and other severe weather that affect the region.
+This involves surveillance by weather satellites, weather radars, ocean buoys, ships, aircraft and land stations.
+The CMO hurricane warning system includes a back-up arrangement between Meteorological Services of Member States and is operated as part of a wider regional system operated by the WMO.
+CMO is leading the establishment of a WMO Severe Weather Forecast Demonstration Project (2017-18) covering the islands from Trinidad in the south to Puerto Rico in the north, with special arrangements for Haiti, that will increase collaboration among the English-, French-, Dutch- and Spanish-speaking islands on severe weather events.
+A major backdrop to this Project is a formal set of Working Arrangements, signed in 2016, between CMO and the Meteorological Service of France (Météo-France).

 Regional Climate-related Projects: - The CMO, either through its Headquarters or the CIMH, is actively involved in the coordination or implementation of a number of climate-related projects for the Caribbean.
-These include projects on regional effects of the El Niño phenomenon; adaptation to climate change in the Caribbean; development of the Caribbean component of the Global Climate Observing System (GCOS); upgrading meteorological facilities in relation to climate change, and projects designed to improve regional freshwater assessment and management.
+These include projects on regional effects of the El Niño phenomenon; adaptation to climate change in the Caribbean; development of the Caribbean component of the Global Climate Observing System (GCOS); upgrading meteorological facilities in relation to climate change, projects designed to improve regional freshwater assessment and management as well as projects for the increase and sustainability of regional agricultural productivity through improved applications of weather and climate information.
+The CMO is playing a critical role in guiding Members in the implementation of the Global Framework for Climate Services (GFCS) – an initiative led by WMO and partners in the UN and elsewhere.
+As a contribution to the GFCS, CMO’s climate arm, the CIMH, began functioning as a WMO Regional Climate Centre for the Caribbean from May 2017.

-Several of the independent CMO Member States are also individual Members of the World Meteor logical Organization (WMO).
+Several of the independent CMO Member States are also individual Members of the World Meteorological Organization (WMO).
 The British Overseas Territories are also Members of the WMO as a single group (British Caribbean Territories).
-They are represented in the WMO by the Coordinating Director of the CMO, who is also the Second Vice-President of WMO.
+They are represented in the WMO by the Coordinating Director of the CMO, who also served for period as the Second Vice-President of WMO.
 Membership of the WMO enables the CMO Members to contribute to and benefit from global scientific activities, technical facilities, training and technical assistance to developing countries.
 This includes the free global exchange of meteorological data and products via the WMO Global Telecommunication System.
 Formal collaboration between CMO and WMO is governed by a set of “Working Arrangements”.

 The CMO is one of several regional organizations around the world that are considered critical to the overall global coordination of meteorological and hydrological activities by the WMO.
 This is particularly true in dealing with large number of Small Island Developing States (SIDS).